113 Tewning Rd.

 Status of Project

 The project is currently under construction.
 Work started in November 2013 with the retrofit of the offsite BMP in the Westmoreland Subdivision.
 The offsite work was completed in December 2013 despite frequent rains and poor drying conditions.
 Site work began with clearing of the fire station site in December 2013 with site improvements beginning in January 2014.
-Site work has been hampered by poor weather but, the contractor has made progress with the stormwater piping, utility relocation and preparation of the building pad.
+Site work was hampered by poor weather but, the contractor has made progress with the stormwater piping, utility relocation and preparation of the building pad.
 Footings were poured in March and the foundation and concrete masonry unit (CMU) walls began in earnest in May.
 May also saw the all utility relocation completed.
 The CMU walls and roof trusses were completed in mid-August.
 Metal roofing is currently going on and the building was dried in early November and exterior masonry is complete and many doors installed.
 Mechanical, electrical and plumbing rough-in, exterior masonry are mostly complete.
 Interior stud walls should be complete this month including paint and tile.
 Switch over to the new building should be complete by the first week of March with a temporary certificate of occupancy anticipated by the third week of February.
 Following switchover of operations to the new building demolition of the existing building will commence in March and subsequent site work completed by the end of April 2015.

 Construction Phase - 85 percent complete